actionhero/ah-slack-plugin/README.md

 Does you action have a response?
 It will be send back to slack.
 Don't want to respond in Slack?
 Set `data.toRender = false` in your action's `run` method.

+To see a full ActionHero project example which uses this plugin, try here: https://github.com/actionhero/actionhero-slackbot-template

 ## Configuration
 In your [ActionHero](www.actionheroj.com) project: `npm install --save ah-slack-plugin`